Innovative Readiness Training Clinics

 *FINAL FIGURES: During 11 days of service, the U.S. Army Reserve provided no-cost medical, dental, and optical services to more than 3,000 southern Illinois residents.

 Cajun Care: February 25-March 6

-*FINAL FIGURES: Over 10 days of service, the Navy Reserve and Air National Guard provided free medical, dental, optical, mental, and health education to more than 3,100 southern Louisiana residents!
+*FINAL FIGURES: Over 10 days of service, the Navy Reserve and Air National Guard provided no-cost medical, dental, optical, mental, and health education to more than 3,100 southern Louisiana residents!